Feeds system

 | Read feed data | Any contract or off-chain caller | Unrestricted |

-- Feed registration is a privileged operation — unauthorized changes to pricing data could affect compliance decisions and valuations
+- Feed registration is a privileged operation because unauthorized changes to pricing data could affect compliance decisions and valuations

 - Schema hash pinning ensures consumers always know the expected data format; format changes require explicit feed replacement

-- Global feeds (address zero subject) can only be managed by the Feeds Manager, not by individual token governance roles
+- Global feeds, including address-zero subjects and deterministic currency-code subjects for FX data, can only be managed by the Feeds Manager, not by individual token governance roles

 Operational model